rsrini7/Notification-SSE-GLM-Flux/docs/08_caching_integration.md

-# Chapter 7: High-Speed Operations: Caching Integration
+# 08. High-Speed Operations: Caching Integration

 In any high-performance system, speed is critical.
 Constantly fetching data from a database can be slow and expensive.
 To solve this, our application uses a powerful caching layer to store frequently accessed data in memory, making lookups nearly instantaneous.